Cody Rhodes: New Japan Pro-Wrestling (2016–2019)

-All Elite Wrestling (2018–2022)
+All Elite Wrestling (2019–2022)

-Formation of AEW and early storylines (2018–2020)
+Formation of AEW and early storylines (2019–2020)

 In November 2018, several trademarks were filed in Jacksonville, Florida that indicated the launch of a new wrestling promotion.
 On January 1, 2019, All Elite Wrestling (AEW) was unveiled during a conference in Jacksonville, with Cody revealing that he, along with Matt and Nick Jackson of The Young Bucks and Kenny Omega, would serve as Executive Vice Presidents, as well as on-air talent.
 Both Cody and The Young Bucks signed five-year contracts with the promotion.
-At their inaugural event on May 25, Double or Nothing, Cody defeated Dustin Rhodes in an acclaimed match; it would later win "Match of the Year" from Pro Wrestling Illustrated.
+At their inaugural event on May 25, Double or Nothing, Cody defeated Dustin Rhodes; it would later win "Match of the Year" from Pro Wrestling Illustrated.
 On June 29 at Fyter Fest, Cody wrestled Darby Allin to a time limit draw.
 After the match, Rhodes was attacked by Shawn Spears and struck with a chair shot that caused Rhodes to bleed heavily from the back of his head.
 While Rhodes did not suffer a concussion, he did require 12 surgical staples.
 Spears' actions would be condemned by MJF, Cody's self-proclaimed best friend.
 MJF would later become Cody's cornerman for his matches.

 At All Out on August 31, Cody emerged victorious over Spears.
 With this win, Cody improved his win–loss–draw record in singles matches to 2–0–1, granting him a match for the AEW World Championship against Chris Jericho at the Full Gear pay-per-view.
 On the premiere episode of Dynamite on October 2, Cody and The Young Bucks were beaten down by Jericho, Sammy Guevara, Jake Hager, Santana and Ortiz, leading to the creation of The Inner Circle to rival The Elite.
 On the November 6 episode of Dynamite, Cody announced that if he were to lose at Full Gear, he would never challenge for the AEW World Championship again.
 At Full Gear on November 9, Cody failed to win the championship from Jericho after MJF threw in the towel.
 After the match, MJF turned on Cody by kicking him the groin.

 Over the following months, Cody attempted to secure a match with MJF, which MJF agreed to do as long as Cody met three stipulations: he could not touch MJF until the match, he would have to defeat MJF's bodyguard Wardlow in a steel cage match, and he would have to take ten lashes with a leather belt.
-After taking the lashes, Cody defeated Wardlow in a steel cage match on the February 19, 2020 episode of Dynamite to arrange the match for the Revolution pay-per-view.
+After taking the lashes, Cody defeated Wardlow in a steel cage match on the February 19, 2020, episode of Dynamite to arrange the match for the Revolution pay-per-view.
 Cody was defeated by MJF at Revolution on February 29.